Statements from our President & Chair

 Pipeline Industries Guild President: Jon Butterworth - Chief Executive Officer, National Grid Gas Transmission and Metering

-A warm welcome to everyone involved in the Pipeline Industries Guild, and anyone with an interest in the critical work it does – creating and maintaining essential infrastructure, keeping the lights on, water flowing and warming homes across the UK.
-Our role is nothing less than underpinning society, family life and business.
+A warm welcome to everyone involved in the Pipeline Industries Guild, and to anyone with an interest in the critical work the Guild does.

-However, that reflection also reminds me that young people entering the industry are still the lifeblood of our profession.
-It's an inconvenient but continuing truth, reinforced by the Institution of Engineering and Technology research last month, that the UK now needs to attract more than 173,000 new people into the sector to have a hope of meeting our own future society's needs.
-That is before we even think about sustaining and improving our nation’s international competitiveness.
+It's an inconvenient but continuing truth, recently quantified by the Institution of Engineering and Technology, that the UK now needs to attract more than 173,000 new people into the sector to have a hope of meeting our own future society's needs.
+That is before we even think about sustaining and improving our own international competitiveness.

-The Institution cited an average of 10 unfilled roles per business in the UK, and said 49% of engineering businesses are experiencing difficulties recruiting workers with the skills they need.
+The Institution cited an average of 10 unfilled roles per business in the UK and said 49% of engineering businesses are experiencing difficulties recruiting workers with the skills they need.
+While I know that many of you are playing your part in equipping young minds and developing our future leaders – there will always be more for us to do.

 Pipeline Industries Guild Chair: Rachel Bridge - Partner, Fisher German